AIARE Level 1 Course For Ice Climbers & Alpinists

 -

 We offer the Avalanche Rescue Course as a 1-day add-on component for the AIARE 1 course.
-We recommend taking the rescue course immediately after your Level 1 course.
+You may choose to take the avalanche rescue course before or after your AIARE Level 1, though we strongly recommend pairing the courses in close proximity for the best learning outcomes.

 The Rescue Course focuses on efficient partner rescues, which makes it a very valuable tool for anyone recreating in the backcountry when/where avalanches are possible.
 These skills are a critical component to being a pro-active and contributing member of the team.